rkstu/Predicting-bulldoser-price-using-machine-learning/README.md

 Features are different parts of the data.
 During this step, you'll want to start finding out what you can about the data.

-One of the most common ways to do this, is to create a **data dictionary**.
+One of the most common ways to do this is to create a **data dictionary**.

-For this dataset, Kaggle provide a data dictionary which contains information about what each attribute of the dataset means.
+For this dataset, Kaggle provides a data dictionary that contains information about what each attribute of the dataset means.
 You can [download this file directly from the Kaggle competition page](https://www.kaggle.com/c/bluebook-for-bulldozers/download/Bnl6RAHA0enbg0UfAvGA%2Fversions%2FwBG4f35Q8mAbfkzwCeZn%2Ffiles%2FData%20Dictionary.xlsx) (account required) or view it on Google Sheets.

 With all of this being known, let's get started!

 First, we'll import the dataset and start exploring.
-Since we know the evaluation metric we're trying to minimise, our first goal will be building a baseline model and seeing how it stacks up against the competition.
+Since we know the evaluation metric we're trying to minimize, our first goal will be building a baseline model and seeing how it stacks up against the competition.

-### Check out [Predicting-the-Sale-Price-of-Bulldozers-using-supervised-Learning.py](https://github.com/rkstu/Predicting-the-Sale-Price-of-Bulldozers-using-supervised-Learning/blob/main/Predicting-the-Sale-Price-of-Bulldozers-using-supervised-Learning.ipynb) file in this repository for code and detailed explanation
+### Check out [Predicting-the-Sale-Price-of-Bulldozers-using-supervised-Learning.ipynb](https://github.com/rkstu/Predicting-the-Sale-Price-of-Bulldozers-using-supervised-Learning/blob/main/Predicting-the-Sale-Price-of-Bulldozers-using-supervised-Learning.ipynb) file in this repository for code and detailed explanation